naman-unthinkable/webhook-test/README.md

         res.json(employee);
     });
 });

-Once we have all the functionalities written on server side, it is ready to get hosted on one of our system port and to provide our sever with a port to start we write app.listen(3000, function(){
+Once we have all the functionalities written on the server side, it is ready to get hosted on one of our system ports.
+To assign our server with a port we type: app.listen(3000, function(){
     console.log('server is running on port 3000..');
     });

-So now we have server running on port 3000.
+Now we have a server running on port 3000.

-This was all about server.js file.
-Nest we will proceed with our front end part.
+This was all about the server.js file.
+Next we will proceed with the front end part of the stack.

 STARTING WITH FRONT-END
-Step 1:  create a folder name client in your root folder.
-And make the files as shown in the picture below.
+Step 1:  Create a folder named client in your root folder.
+Make sure that the files are as shown in the picture below.

-Controller.js:  This file has all the controllers and javascript functions to control the behavior of web page.
-Also it has all the HTTP request to send data and generate view from server.
+Controller.js:  This file has all the controllers and JavaScript functions to control the behavior of a webpage.
+It also has all the HTTP requests to send data and generate views from the server.
 App.js: Since we are making a single page application and we don't want any page refreshes, we'll use Angular's routing capabilities.

-Let's look in our Angular file and add to our application.
+Let's look in our Angular file and add it to our application.
 We will be using $routeProvider in Angular to handle our routing.
 This way, Angular will handle all of the magic required to go get a new file and inject it into our layout.
-Index.html: It has 	the main layout for our application.
+Index.html: It has the main layout of our application.
-Other HTML pages in template folder, is separate view of screen we have in our app and it will be injected in our index.html through routing.
+Another HTML page in the template folder, is a separate view of the screen that we have in our app, and it will be injected in our index.html through routing.
 Step 1: Creating index.html
-Including ng-app in the header, binds our html with angular modules and controllers.
+Including ng-app in the header binds the html with angular modules and controllers.
 <!DOCTYPE html>
 <html lang="en" ng-app="myApp">
 <head>